dhrumilp12/Microsoft-AI-Agent-Hackathon-2025/AI-Agent-Orchestrator/README.md

 4. After selecting an agent, it will be launched in a new window.
 Return to the orchestrator window after you're done using the agent.

+## Enhanced Logic for Agent Selection

+The orchestrator now includes enhanced logic for agent selection and fallback mechanisms:

+1. **Fallback to LLM Chat**:
+   - If no agents are identified for a given query, the orchestrator engages in a conversation with the user using the Azure OpenAI-powered LLM.
+   - The user can continue chatting with the LLM until they type "exit."

+2. **Interactive Agent Selection**:
+   - When multiple agents are identified, the user is prompted to select an agent interactively using the Spectre.Console interface.
+   - The selected agent is then executed, and the user is returned to the main menu after execution.

+This logic ensures a seamless and user-friendly experience, allowing users to either interact with specific agents or engage in a natural language conversation with the LLM.

 ## Troubleshooting

 ### Agent Not Found